CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 If an IT system or an IT application is used by several users and the individual users have different access rights to data or programs stored there, then the required protection can only be achieved by means of an access control if each user System or IT application logs off.
 If it is possible for a third party to continue working on an IT system or in an IT application under the identity of another, any meaningful access control is impossible.
 Therefore, all users must be obliged to log off from the IT system or the IT application after the task has been completed.
 For technical reasons (eg to close all open files), regulations should be made for logging out of IT systems and IT applications even if no access control is implemented.

-If it is foreseeable that only a brief interruption of the work is required, manual deactivation of the screen lock can be performed instead of logging off (see also SYS.2.1.M5 screen lock).
+If it is foreseeable that only a brief interruption of the work is required, manual deactivation of the screen lock can be done instead of logging out (see also SYS.2.1.M5 screen lock).
 In case of prolonged absence, the screen lock should be activated automatically.

 Some IT systems and IT applications provide the ability to set a time period after which a user is automatically logged out of the IT system during inactivity.
 It should be considered whether this method is used as it can also lead to data loss.
 An automatic logout can z.
-B. in PC pools are used with strong public traffic, since a registered user can block the work with the help of the screen lock unauthorized.
+B. in PC pools are used with strong public traffic, since a registered user can block the workplace using the screen lock unauthorized.

 Depending on the workplace environment, consideration should be given to what provisions should be made for short-term absences of users.
 Thus, automatic activation of the screen lock should be faster in multi-user systems than those for a user, so z.
 B. already after five minutes.